 - Hosted tile layers (raster tiles) are dependent on the hosted feature layer to populate pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
 As an administrator, reassign ownership of the primary hosted feature layer first.
 When you do that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
-You can publish a hosted tile layer or hosted scene layer from a hosted feature layer view.
-These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
-You must delete the dependent hosted tile and scene layers before you can delete the hosted feature layer view.
+The hosted layers you publish from a hosted feature layer view are related to both the view and the hosted feature layer from which the view was created.
+You must delete the dependent layers before you can delete the hosted feature layer view.

 Clients that can use hosted layers

 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
-An easy way to view your services is through Map Viewer, but you can also make your own app using the ArcGIS Runtime SDKs, configurable apps, or Web AppBuilder for ArcGIS.
-Other supported client apps include ArcGIS Explorer (online and desktop versions), ArcMap, and ArcGIS Pro.
+You can view your services in Map Viewer, and you can also make your own app using ArcGIS Runtime SDK, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
+Other supported client apps include ArcGIS Field Maps, ArcMap, and ArcGIS Pro.

 Access to hosted layers

-By default, hosted layers are private when you publish them and are only accessible to the person who published them.
+By default, hosted layers are private when published and are only accessible to the person who published them.
 Hosted layers do not appear in search results and aren't part of any group by default.
-You can choose to make your hosted layers available to specific groups on ArcGIS Online, or you can even make them available to the general public.
+You can make your hosted layers available to specific groups on ArcGIS Online, all members of your organization, or to the general public.
 See Share items for more information.